Materials Used in Blacksmith Shop

 The tools, barrels, rum, beehives, and bolts of cloth inside the locked storehouse were expensive and extremely valuable.
 From this building, overseers issued the supplies enslaved workers needed to do their jobs, such as nails for the carpenters or thread for the shoemaker.

-Surviving evidence indicates that enslaved people at Mount Vernon resisted bondage in a variety of ways such as pretending to be sick, procrastinating, producing shoddy work, or misplacing and damaging equipment.
-They were also sometimes accused of theft.
-Stealing food and supplies allowed them to supplement their limited rations, as well as resist Washington’s authority.
+Surviving evidence indicates that enslaved people at Mount Vernon resisted bondage in a variety of ways, such as procrastinating on their work or misplacing equipment.
+Some may have discreetly taken food and supplies, which allowed them to supplement their limited rations, as well as resist Washington’s authority.

 The daily food ration for an enslaved adult consisted of about four cups of cornmeal and five to eight ounces of protein, usually salted, dried herring.
 Many enslaved people supplemented rations by keeping gardens by their quarters, raising poultry, and hunting and trapping wild animals.
 Each year, Washington distributed to enslaved people an allotment of basic clothing made of coarse linen and wool, as well as one pair of shoes and one blanket.Learn More